 Overall, the Super 9 is a stylish sporty scooter with strong performance to back up the look.
 It's a strong competitor to scooters like the Yamaha BWs/Zuma, Honda’s Elite SR/LX, Aprilia SR50 and Piaggio Typhoon 50.
 The Super 9 shines as a scooter that is really fast out of the crate (often capable of 50mph direct from the dealer) and it can often be found used for significantly less than an Aprilia SR50.
 It’s also an easy scooter to mod to 60-70mph, because the parts are widely available and the motor design is simple and robust.

-OWNER REVIEWS (3) - Browse the Super 9 Owner Reviews REVIEW - Add a Review of Your Super 9
+OWNER REVIEWS (3) - Browse Super 9 Owner Reviews REVIEW - Add Your Review

 * Fast and reliable engine

 * Lots of aftermarket parts

 * Underseat storage

 * High MSRP